-As the country reaches the seventh week of lockdown, many people, especially those with mental illnesses, will be feeling more psychological strain, but there are things you can do to help you cope.
+As the country remains in lockdown, albeit with eased restrictions, many people, especially those with mental illnesses, will be feeling more psychological strain, but there are things you can do to help you cope.

 While routines and schedules are good, clinical psychologist Charity Mkone, from the South African Depression and Anxiety Group (Sadag), says too much over-planning can create extra pressure, especially for those with mental-health issues.

 Take it one day at a time, and don’t over-plan your daily schedules, she says.

 It’s a difficult time for people with mental-health issues, as Covid-19 has created a lot of uncertainty that can aggravate anxiety, Ms Mkone says.